Guidelines: Mammography | Clinical Breast Exams | Male Breast Cancer

 Screening for breast and cervical cancer is testing women for early signs even though they have no symptoms.
 Regular screening can lead to early detection of breast and cervical cancer.
 Accepted screening procedures for breast cancer are mammography and clinical breast exams.
 Breast cancer found in its earliest stages can be much easier to cure.
 In fact, if women practiced early screening methods, about one-third of all breast cancer deaths could be prevented.

-The accepted screening procedure for cervical cancer is a regular Pap test starting approximately three years after a woman becomes sexually active but no later than age 21.
+The accepted screening procedure for cervical cancer is a regular Pap test starting at age 21.
 When detected early, invasive cervical cancer is one of the most treatable cancers with a five-year survival rate of 92 percent for localized cancers.